daverael-blog/daverael-blog/content/posts/guiding.md

 The first thing one must think about in any situation, including software, is the question of "why?".

-Without understanding the purpose of what one is creating, there is no conneciton to the problem.
+Without understanding the purpose of what one is creating, there is no connection to the problem.
 Without connecting to the problem, a solution is not really a solution.

-It solution without a connection to a problem is merely a guess.
+A solution without a connection to a problem is merely a guess.

 Thus we land on the first principle of software development: `Purpose`.